vindhanic/ForecastWeather/README.md

 Forecast Weather is provides weather of a city.
 User can add city by selecting from map and can save city.
 App provides 5 day weather forecast, humidity, day info and wind info.

 # Features:
-Bookmarked city list with weather information
+Bookmarked city list with weather information \n
 City details with current temperature, humidity, day innformation and sind information Add location from google map by clicking and dropping pin